tropicbliss/NodeSniper/README.md

 Important info: A weird quirk of .yml files is after every colon in each field, you gotta put a space, otherwise the program will crash.
 I regret using YAML.

+### Indicating whether you are using a Mojang or Microsoft account

+Open "config.yml" and enter the true or false under the field "microsoftAuth".

 ### Setting up the delay

 Open "config.yml" and enter the delay you want to use in milliseconds.
 For more info on delays click [here](https://github.com/MCsniperPY/MCsniperPY#delays).
 Take note that the delay you use for MCsniperPY and this sniper is different.
 I honestly don't have enough accounts to test for delays so use whatever delay you like.